In February 2018, Google made an announcement regarding SSL certificates, also known as https. This announcement said:

 How Do I Get it?

-There are quite a few options on how to add an SSL certificate to your site.
-The first option would be to look at your hosting company.
-Many hosting companies offer SSL through Let’s Encrypt for free.
+Let’s Encrypt for free.
 Most of those have a simple, 2 or 3 click install process.
 But even once you have an SSL certificate, you still need to tell your website to use it for all visitors.

-On Flywheel and WP Engine (2 of our favorite WordPress hosting providers), it’s a few clicks to install, and a click to force SSL site-wide.
+WP Engine (2 of our favorite WordPress hosting providers), it’s a few clicks to install, and a click to force SSL site-wide.
 If your hosting company does not offer SSL, then you can purchase a certificate from a number of companies.
 Ask your hosting company who they recommend for the simplest installation.

 Free Options